Skip to main content Skip to footer

 Diving

-Sub-aqua diving is a popular sport, enjoyed by a lot of people of all ages all over the world.
+Sub-aqua diving is a popular sport, that is enjoyed by people from all walks of life across the globe.
 Exploring the fascinating underwater world with its beautiful reefs, interesting marine life and mystic wrecks gives great joy to many.
 However, it shouldn’t be forgotten that sub-aqua diving is a sport with very specific risks and dangers.

 What is the risk?